katesanders9/squid-e/README.md

 It is recommended that you set up a virtual environment for installation.
 All code was run using Python 3.7.11.

-Run `python setup.py develop` to install the required packages and DUNES code.
+Run `python setup.py develop` to install the required packages and EventSQUID code.

 ## Dataset
 ### Dataset statistics